 Keto Starbucks Iced Coffee

-You should avoid regular flavored syrups because each pump comes at about 5-6 grams carbs.
+You should avoid regular flavored syrups because each pump comes with about 5-6 grams of carbs.
 The only sugar-free syrups at Starbucks are vanilla, caramel, hazelnut, and mocha.

 Frappuccino at Starbucks is not keto-friendly because this drink is made from a powder that comes already sweetened.

 - Combine the cold coffee, MCT oil, sweetener, and heavy cream.

 - Fill a glass with ice and pour the creamy coffee.
 Enjoy!